 I know for a fact that many of my “super-woke” friends went through stages of life when they were not super-woke.
 When people are raised in conservative networks, that is the place where they need to start down a road of critically assessing what they were taught.

 Thus, if conservative people start to think more carefully about the strengths and weaknesses of standard evangelical arguments, I try to give them the benefit of doubt.
-I know from both my historical study and my personal experience that stronger arguments often win out.
+I know both from my historical study and from personal experience that stronger arguments often win out.

 Of course this doesn’t always happen.
-But this is definitely not because evangelicals are immune to argument, neither due to stipulated definitions of their essence nor their empirical temperaments.
-Although pressure to conform is real, this is a two-edged sword because it can easily transform into pressure to leave.
+But this is not because evangelicals are immune to argument, even if we “know” they are based on stipulated definitions of their essence.
+Yes, pressure to conform is real with evangelicalism.
+But this is a two-edged sword because it can also transmute into pressure to leave.

-By saying what I just said, I do not take a backseat to anyone in my frustration with many people in CT’s world.
-I want to be civil—but, really, how could it take intelligent adults so long to discern that they can say out loud that Trump is unfit for office?
-And don’t get me started about other places I disagree with most evangelicals—especially their strong tendency to sneer at other kinds of Christian commitment and declare it irrelevant to Christianity as they define it.
+By saying what I just said, I do not take a backseat to anyone in my frustration with people in CT’s world.
+I want to be civil—but, really, how long should it take intelligent adults to discern that they can say out loud that Trump is unfit for office?
+And don’t get me started about other places I disagree with centrist evangelicals—especially their tendency to sneer at other kinds of Christian commitment and declare it irrelevant to Christianity as they define it.

-It’s just that I remember how my own seven-year-old mind managed, with whatever sincerity that was relevant for me in 1964, to learn this from an evangelical subculture: that Barry Goldwater was cooler than Lyndon Johnson.
-I easily got over that lesson by learning more—but how and why I learned was not fully under my control, either at age seven or even seventeen.
+It’s just that I can remember how my own seven-year-old mind managed, with whatever sincerity that was relevant for me in 1964, to learn from the evangelical subculture that Barry Goldwater was cooler than Lyndon Johnson.
+I soon got over that lesson by learning more—but how and why I learned was not fully under my control, either at age seven or even seventeen.

-Much of what I learned was “insular” just as RD says, and it included God blessing the US military.
+Much of what I learned was “insular,” just as RD says, with many other strands such as God blessing US imperialism.
 But on the other hand, I also learned a a lot of my dissent from evangelical discourse.
 This was a language I was taught to speak.